bramstein/fontfaceobserver/README.md

 # Font Face Observer

-Font Face Observer is a small `@font-face` loader and monitor (3.5Kb and 1.4Kb gzipped) compatible with any web-font service.
+Font Face Observer is a small `@font-face` loader and monitor (3.5Kb minified and 1.4Kb gzipped) compatible with any web-font service.
 It will monitor when a web font is applied to the page and notify you.
 It does not limit you in any way in where, when, or how you load your web fonts.
 Unlike the [Web Font Loader](https://github.com/typekit/webfontloader) Font Face Observer uses scroll events to detect font loads efficiently and with minimum overhead.

 ## How to use